Atlanta, Georgia Work Injury Lawyers

 How Can I Know if I Have a Valid Workers’ Compensation Claim?

-How Can I know if I Have a Work Injury Lawsuit?
+How Can I know if I Have a Third-Party Claim or Lawsuit?

 Can You Have Both a Workers’ Comp Claim and a Work Injury Lawsuit?

-Yes, in Georgia, you can have both a workers’ compensation claim and a work injury lawsuit, but under specific conditions.
-If you’re injured at work, you usually file a workers’ comp claim, which helps you get medical care and part of your wages without needing to prove your employer did something wrong.
-However, you can’t sue your employer directly if you go this route.
-But, if someone else, not your employer or a coworker, caused your injury—like if a machine was faulty or a contractor made a mistake—you might be able to sue that third party.
+Yes, in Georgia, you can have both a workers’ compensation claim and a work injury lawsuit.
+In fact, this is very common.
+If you’re injured at work, you often may be able to file a workers’ compensation claim, which helps you get medical care and receive part of your wages without needing to prove your employer or anyone else did something wrong.
+However, if someone else who is not your employer or co-employee caused your injury, such as a worker for another company, delivery person, or member of the public, negligently caused the injury you may have both a workers compensation claim and a negligence case againt the person or company that caused your injury.

 What Are Examples of Injured Workers with Both Workers’ Comp Claims and Injury Lawsuits?

-• Delivery Driver in a Vehicle Accident: A delivery driver is injured in a car accident caused by a faulty brake system, where the vehicle was serviced by an outside vendor under contract.
-The driver receives workers’ compensation benefits from their employer for their injuries.
-They also pursue a personal injury lawsuit against the vehicle maintenance company for negligence in failing to properly repair the brakes.
+• Delivery Driver in a Vehicle Accident: A delivery driver is injured in a car accident caused by non-employee.
+Even though the crash was caused by a member of the public, a driver may receive workers’ compensation benefits from their employer for their injuries, while at the same time a driver may also bring a personal injury claim or lawsuit against the at-fault driver for negligence in causing the wreck.

 Does an Injured Worker Have to Choose Between Suing Their Employer and Filing for Workers’ Compensation?